How to Merge JSON Files: Fastest and Easiest Way (2026)

 merged_objects.update(data)

-# Decide how to combine based on what you found
+# Combine based on what you found

 if merged_arrays and not merged_objects: